lanudo2013/smap-coding-challenge/REPORT.md

 * **D3**.
 Data visualization tool used to render statistics data in the statistics component.
 * **Webpack 4**.
 Module bundler and packetization tool.
 There are two important files for webpack: webpack.dev.js which defines the configuration for development environment; and webpack.prod.js, which defines the configuration for the production environment.
 Both files import a common configuration of webpack.common.js.
 The production environment allows to generate all the required resources.
 These resources are placed under the static folder and are referenced by the base.html file.

+The app was developed in `Chrome` browser.

 ## Decisions made

 1-	In both components, consumer Ids are displayed to make the difference between two consumers created with the same name and consumer type.
 2-	In consumers component, frontend pagination was added to display a pages of records.
 3-	I18n was added to enable labels internationalization capability across the app.

+## Cross browser compatibility

+The app was tested in the following browsers: Internet Explorer 11, Firefox 64 and Chrome 71.

 ## Testing

-Tests are placed under the `__test__` folder.
+Tests are placed under the `\_\_test\_\_` folder.
 There is one test for each component and an extra test for the vuex store.
 Test files: `Statistics.test.js`, `Consumers.test.js` and `Store.test.js`;